-Source code of NNSP is written in C language and allows to build-up your client-server applications in very easy way.
-Developer of application don't need to implement any TCP/IP algorithms or socket operations.
-All he need is only to process incoming message, construct outgoing message and send it by using NNSP functions.
+Source code of NNSP is written in C language and it allows to build-up your client-server applications in very easy way.
+Developer of application does not need to implement any TCP/IP algorithms or socket operations.
+All he needs is only to process incoming message, to construct outgoing message and to send it by using NNSP functions.

-Server is multithread-based because of simplicity and need to store neural network and other information for each connected client, i.e. for each client different secret key is constructed and used.
+Server is implemented in multithreaded way because of simplicity and of need to store neural network and other information for each connected client, i.e. for each client different secret key is constructed and used.